Have you had enough? Are you ready to finally stop stressing about money? You’ve come to the right place.

 You wouldn’t ask your parents to loan you money for your business without telling them the exact number.
 You wouldn’t ask your boss for a raise without quoting him a new salary.

-So why are you asking the universe to make you rich with being specific with the numbers? *LIGHTBULB*
+Why are you asking the universe to make you rich without being specific with the numbers?

 6. Know your why (and never let it go)